felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.35.0-rc.1 =
+= 1.35.0 =

-(2018/11/02) Added new Schema Creative Work, Event, and Movie options in the Document SSO metabox.
+(2018/11/03) Added new Schema Creative Work, Event, and Movie options in the Document SSO metabox.

-= 1.34.2 =

-(2018/10/24) Added a new "Full Text" option in the Document SSO metabox for posts, pages, and custom post types.